open-policy-agent/opa/docs/docs/contrib-docs.md

 [#contributors](https://openpolicyagent.slack.com/archives/C02L1TLPN59)
 channel on the [OPA Slack](https://slack.openpolicyagent.org/) to ask for help.

+## OPA Ecosystem Additions

+The [OPA Ecosystem](/ecosystem/) is a showcase of projects that are built with or integrated with OPA.
+If you have a project that you would like to showcase, please open a PR with two files:

+- A markdown file in [docs/src/data/ecosystem/entries](https://github.com/open-policy-agent/opa/blob/main/docs/src/data/ecosystem/entries)
+- An icon file in [docs/static/img/ecosystem-entry-logos](https://github.com/open-policy-agent/opa/blob/main/docs/static/img/ecosystem-entry-logos)

+Both files should have the same 'id', e.g. if your project is called `foobar`, then the markdown file should be named `foobar.md` and the icon file is named `foobar.{png|svg}`.

+You will need to restart the Docusaurus dev server to see the changes if previewing locally.

 ## Sub-project Documentation

 Documentation for the OPA sub-projects each have their own home.
 Check out their